castamos/cmdprove/CONTRIBUTING.md

 There could be legitimate and exceptional cases, however, in which an external tool is really needed (e.g. it would be overly complicated to implement important functionality in Bash).
-In such cases, only POSIX-compliant tools and options should be used, and the tools *must* be listed under _EXTERNAL DEPENDENCIES_ in the [](README.md) file.
+In such cases, only POSIX-compliant tools and tool features should be used, and the tools *must* be listed under _EXTERNAL DEPENDENCIES_ in the [](README.md) file.

-### Do not use undefined variables or provide defaults
+### Do not use undefined variables without providing defaults explicitly

 Actually you can't use undefined variables even if you wanted because the framework runs with `set -u` enabled (for details run `help set` in Bash).
 When there is a possibility